 Awards, orders and significant decisions made by the Commission will be published on our website (click here).
-Copies of decisions will also be available from our Information Centre.
+Copies of decisions can be collected from our Information Officer.
 Where decisions affect a large number of disparate stakeholders, copies of the decision may also be published in newspapers.

 We will generally separately publish the evidence and other justifications for our reasons and our decision on our website.
-Copies of these will also be available from our Information Centre.
+Copies of these will also be collected from our Information Officer.

-In general, we will publish our decisions, evidence and justifications in English although, where we consider that the nature of the stakeholders affected by the decision or the importance of the decision merit it, we may also publish these or a summary of them in Sinhala and/or Tamil.
+In general, we will publish our decisions, evidence and justifications in English although, where we consider that the nature of the stakeholders affected by the decision or the importance of the decision merit it, we may also publish these or a summary of them in Sinhala and Tamil.